bravetechnologycoop/BraveSensor/server/README.md

 1. Click Target --> "Configure for device" and type `4.2.0` to choose the OS and then `boron` to choose the device

-1. Click Compile --> "Local Compile" (this step can take a few minutes the first time; you can work on the next step in parallel while you wait for this)
+1. Use the makefile to produce a firmware binary file using: `make BINARY_NAME=v[version number]` or use the particle workbench and click "Local Compile" (this step can take a few minutes the first time; you can work on the next step in parallel while you wait for this)

-1. Copy the generated `/target/4.2.0/boron/boron-ins-fsm.bin` file to [Google Drive](https://drive.google.com/drive/u/0/folders/1QVvBvGM3MP9VU5-8AVG3Nf0KddeE5_uz) for future reference.
-Rename to `v[version number].bin`, e.g., `v10080.bin`.
+1. Copy the generated file in either `/build/` or `/target/4.2.0/boron/boron-ins-fsm.bin` to [Google Drive](https://drive.google.com/drive/u/0/folders/1QVvBvGM3MP9VU5-8AVG3Nf0KddeE5_uz) for future reference.
+Make sure the file name is `v[version number].bin`, e.g., `v10080.bin`.

 1. Keep this binary file for later; you will need it for deploying the firmware on Production.